VVill-ga/Floodgate-Bot/README.md

 # OSU Floodgate (BETA) Discord Bot
 This is a modularily written discord bot for student organizations at Oregon State University to verify that all of their members are assosiated with the university.
-You can configure multiple valid domains, and what roles require being verified to join.
+Copy config.sample.py to config.py and update the values to be accurate to your respective server.
 It uses a sqlite3 database to track user status.

 It can also restart and upgrade on the fly with just a command. `!upgrade` pulls the latest code from Git and restarts.